SCRT-HQ/VaporShell/docs/glossary/Add-VSCognitoUserPoolLambdaConfig.md

 ## SYNOPSIS
 Adds an AWS::Cognito::UserPool.LambdaConfig resource property to the template.
-LambdaConfig is a property of the AWS::Cognito::UserPool: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cognito-userpool.html resource that defines the AWS Lambda configuration of an Amazon Cognito User Pool.
+Specifies the configuration for AWS Lambda triggers.

 ## SYNTAX